Hello!

 My Story

-In my free time, I love spending time with my family and friends.
-I enjoy traveling, baking, gardening, and curling up with a good book.
-I also adore my pets, who always manage to bring a little extra joy and laughter into my days.
+In my free time, I enjoy spending time with my family and friends.
+I also love traveling, baking, gardening, and curling up with a good book.
+I also adore my dog, who always brings a little extra joy and laughter into my days.

-As much as I love sharing my story, what truly guides my work each day are the beliefs and values that shape how I teach, how I design learning experiences, and how I support my students.
+While I love sharing about myself, what truly guides my work each day are the beliefs and values that shape how I teach, design learning experiences, and support my students.

 My Approach to Teaching

 My teaching philosophy is rooted in the belief that students learn best when they feel safe, supported, and truly seen.
-I work hard to create a classroom community where students are encouraged to take risks, ask questions, and take ownership of their learning.
-I love designing lessons that are student-centered and built around collaboration, curiosity, and meaningful routines.
-With consistent routines, intentional SEL practices, and lots of opportunities for choice, my goal is to help students develop independence, confidence, and the skills they need to navigate challenges with resilience.
-More than anything, I want my students to leave our classroom knowing they are capable, valued, and ready to grow.
+I strive to create a classroom community where students are encouraged to take risks, ask questions, and take ownership of their learning.
+I design student-centered lessons built around collaboration, curiosity, and meaningful routines.
+Through consistent structures, intentional social-emotional learning (SEL) practices, and opportunities for choice, my goal is to help students develop independence, confidence, and the skills needed to navigate challenges with resilience.
+Above all, I want my students to leave the classroom knowing they are capable, valued, and ready to grow.

 Design for Learning

 My instructional technology philosophy is grounded in using digital tools with purpose and intention.
-I believe technology should make learning more engaging, meaningful, and accessible—not replace the human connections that matter most in the classroom.
-Whether I’m co-learning alongside my students, designing interactive lessons, or using frameworks like SAMR, UDL, or ADDIE, I focus on choosing tools that truly support our learning goals.
-I love using technology to give students more opportunities for collaboration, creativity, and choice while helping them build strong digital habits and confidence as learners.
+I believe technology should enhance learning by making it more engaging, meaningful, and accessible- without replacing the human connections that matter most in the classroom.
+Whether I’m co-learning alongside my students, designing interactive lessons, or applying frameworks like SAMR, UDL, or ADDIE, I focus on choosing tools that meaningfully support our learning goals.
+I value using technology to provide opportunities for collaboration, creativity, and choice, while also helping students build strong digital habits and confidence as learners.